jaacorn/jaacorn.github.io/_posts/2024-01-15-Cybersecurity-Degree.md

 eCPPT | [INE](https://ine.com/) | 4wks | 10hrs/wk | self-paced | PNPT
 OSCP | Offensive Security | 1.5mo | 10hrs/wk | self-paced | eCPPT

-Security+ is almost a necessity for any cybersecurity job.
+Security+ is usually a necessity for any cybersecurity job.
 It is a door opener for the beginner.
 Beyond that, there are Red team and Blue team certs (below) to pick through depending on what you want to do.

 I really like INE Security's certifications for penetration testing, so I listed several, as well as the infamously difficult OSCP.